PP Woven Bags & Raffia Recycling Line

 PP Woven Offcuts

-Weaving trims and offcuts, with cleaning intensity selected by dust, sand load, and lamination.
+Weaving trims, offcuts, and related PP backing scrap, with cleaning intensity selected by dust, sand, and lamination.

 Feeding & Pre-Sorting